 Night came, and day broke and he had survived day 1.
 ‘6 days and 5 nights more’ he thought.

-By some stroke of luck and shear determination, he made it pass day six.
-By now, the smell of a rotten corps was oozing out of his room, he was down to his last bag of water, his garri had finished, he buckets were full, he was exhausted, mentally and physically, he was ready to turn mad; but between the cries from Egbere, his inner voice kept saying to him ‘You crossed the line of madness when you stole Egbere’s mat, if you stop now you will die for nothing.’
+By some stroke of luck and sheer determination, he made it past day six.
+By now, the smell of a rotten corpse was oozing out of his room, he was down to his last bag of water, his garri had finished, he buckets were full, he was exhausted, mentally and physically, he was ready to turn mad; but between the cries from Egbere, his inner voice kept saying to him ‘You crossed the line of madness when you stole Egbere’s mat if you stop now you will die for nothing.’
 He turned to the last edible thing in his room and poured the two sachets of coffee in his mouth, he had been saving it for the last day.